MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

 \subsection{Experimental Setup}

-We evaluate \sys across five widely deployed LLMs that span a range of parameter scales and architectural families, as well as three generations of NVIDIA GPUs: A100, H100, and B200. \Cref{tab:benchmarks} summarizes the \sys configuration for each GPU type.
-For all experiments, we reserve four SMs for schedulers, allocating a total of 16 scheduler warps (each SM accommodates up to four concurrently active warps).
-The remaining SMs are allocated to workers.
-We fix the shared-memory page size to 32KB on all GPUs.
-This configuration yields 5, 7, and 7 shared-memory pages per SM on A100, H100, and B200, respectively. \Cref{fig:end_to_end} shows the LLMs used in our evaluation, which include both dense and mixture-of-experts (MoE) models and span multiple model sizes.
+We evaluate \sys on five widely deployed LLMs that span different parameter scales and architectural families, and on three generations of NVIDIA GPUs: A100, H100, and B200. \Cref{tab:benchmarks} summarizes the \sys configuration for each GPU.
+In all experiments, \sys reserves four SMs for schedulers, allocating 16 scheduler warps in total because each SM can host up to four active scheduler warps.
+The remaining SMs are used as workers.
+We set the shared-memory page size to 32~KB on all GPUs, which yields 5, 7, and 7 shared-memory pages per SM on A100, H100, and B200, respectively. \Cref{fig:end_to_end} shows the evaluated LLMs, which include both dense and mixture-of-experts models across multiple model sizes.

-To control for variability in request-arrival patterns, all experiments are conducted under an {\em offline}, batched-inference setup, with varying maximum batch sizes.
-All requests use a fixed prompt length of 64 and decode 1024 tokens.
-This methodology eliminates server-side stalls caused by insufficient request concurrency and enables a clean comparison of system-level performance attributable to \sys rather than artifacts arising from workload-level effects.
+To control for variability in request-arrival patterns, all experiments are conducted in an offline batched-inference setting while varying the maximum batch size.
+Each request uses a prompt length of 64 tokens and generates 1024 output tokens.
+This methodology eliminates server-side stalls caused by insufficient request concurrency and enables a controlled comparison of system-level performance.